 When I think of Sfiha, I see my grandmother sitting on the ground outside baking with her little taboon oven.

-Little dough balls sitting in a tray next to her on a floured surface, she would take them one at a time and prepare them.
+Little dough balls sitting in a tray next to her on a floured surface.

-I can still remember the taste of that beautifully melted cheese all these years later.
+I still remember the taste of that beautifully melted cheese all these years later.